AI-4-XAS/XASNet-XAI/README.md

     + [Hyperparameters and experiment settings](/README.md#hyperparameters-and-experiment-settings)

+## <div align="center">Documentation</div>

+Quickstart installation and usage example is given below.
+Training, prediction and explainability of XAS spectra are given in the example.

 # Installation

-To install `XASNet`, download this repository and use pip.
+To install `XASNet-XAI`, download this repository and use pip.

 ```
 git clone https://github.com/Amirktb1994/XASNet-XAI